QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Data

 Before applying the cPLIC method, all data are processed as follows:\\ (i) The residuals of Radio Frequency Interference (RFI) mainly due to emissions from geostationary satellites projected in the map-making process appear at fixed azimuth locations in \quijote\ MFI frequency maps.
 This residual RFI is subtracted using a function of the declination (FDEC\footnote{\url{https://github.com/jarubinomartin/sancho}}).
 This function applies a filter to the maps to remove the median value of all pixels at constant declination. \cite{de_la_Hoz:2023} reported that if we apply the same FDEC correction to the other data sets, the potential bias in $\beta_{s}$ gets reduced significantly.
 Therefore, and in order to maintain the consistency of zero levels to the other data sets, the same FDEC filter is applied to \wmap\ and \planck\ data.\\ (ii) Our analysis requires all the maps to have the same resolution and to be pixelised on the same \healpix\ grid \citep{Healpix, Healpix2}.
-Therefore, the FDEC corrected frequency maps are deconvolved with the corresponding native beam and convolved with a common Gaussian beam of FWHM of 2$^{\circ}$.
+Therefore, we apply the FDEC correction to all frequency maps at the common one degree resolution and \Nside\ = 512, and after this, we further convolve the maps to a final Gaussian beam of FWHM of 2$^{\circ}$ to increase the signal to noise.
 Finally, all maps are downgraded to \Nside\ = 64 and converted to $\mu$K$_{RJ}$ units.

 We also use the noise realisation maps at these frequencies in order to estimate the variance of residual leakage to recovered synchrotron moment maps using the cPILC method.
 We consider \quijote\ MFI simulated noise maps that include the 1/\textit{f} noise \citep{Rubiño-Martín:2023}.
 We simulate the \wmap\ noise using Gaussian random realisations for standard deviation maps, $\sigma (p) = \sigma_{0}/\sqrt{N_{obs}(p)}$, where $\sigma_{0}$ is RMS noise at respective frequencies \citep{Hinshaw:2003} and $N_{obs}$ is the hit map of \wmap\ mission\footnote{Both are provided in \url{https://lambda.gsfc.nasa.gov/product/wmap/dr5/sk ymap info.html}}.
 For \planck\ channels, we use noise maps of end-to-end noise simulation \citep{Planck-xii:2016}.
 All the noise realisation maps are also smoothed to a common beam resolution of FWHM = 2$^{\circ}$, downgraded to \Nside\ = 64 and converted to $\mu$K$_{RJ}$ units.